JohannBlais/InformationBox/docs/Home.md

 **Highlights**

 The InformationBox initializes itself according the provided parameters.
 The constructor accepts an undefined number of parameters, in an undefined order.
 Unlike the default MessageBox, if you only need to specify the default button, you do not have to provide any other parameter.
 Provide what you need, and let the default values do their jobs.
-A version exists for both the framework 1.1 and 2.0{"+"} and 4.0{"+."}
+A version exists for both the framework 1.1 and 2.0+ and 4.0+.
 The .NET 4.0 version supports optional parameters allowing clearer use of the different parameters.

-{"Starting with release 0.6.0.0, a new visual style is available.
+Starting with release 0.6.0.0, a new visual style is available.
 It is only for the .NET 2.0+ version.
-As a result, the latest .NET 1.1 version is 0.5.1.0."}
+As a result, the latest .NET 1.1 version is 0.5.1.0.
-{"It is not planned to implement the new visual style in the .NET 1.1 branch, and as soon as this branch is stable, it will be discontinued, allowing faster development of the .NET 2.0+ branch."}
+It is not planned to implement the new visual style in the .NET 1.1 branch, and as soon as this branch is stable, it will be discontinued, allowing faster development of the .NET 2.0+ branch.

 Starting with release 0.6.5.2, the source, binary and help files are packaged using NSIS.